ZhangWS/hosteldirt/README.md

 Insight 2018 Remote Program project

-* scraped 10K comments from 900 hostels across 8 cities from Hostelworld with BeautifulSoup in Python
-* used NLP to classify whether a comment talks about the cleanliness of the hostel at the sentence level
-* Digs up recent, relevant human comments about hostel cleanliness to supplement the official hostel rating when making a decision about where to stay
-* Will be deployed with PostgreSQL Bootstrap, Flask, and AWS when done!

-Progress:
+*	Created hosteldirt (hosteldirt.site), a curation tool to help travelers find the most informative hostel reviews
+*	Scraped 10K Hostelworld reviews from 9 cities and hand-labeled a random sample of 2K reviews at the sentence-level (final dataset size: 8.5K) for topicality
+*	Utilized TF-IDF vectorization to train SVM classifier that identifies discussion of hostel sanitation with accuracy > 95% (F1-score 85.3 with balanced recall and precision, validated with 5-fold cross validation)
+*	Performed sentiment analysis on tone to proxy for reviewer attitudes about sanitation
+*	Deployed web application using Python, PostgreSQL, git, Flask, and Amazon Web Services

+##Versions (in reverse chronological order)
+* demo: Final product (2 weeks of development).
+Web app asks for city location and # of reviews, and returns list of hostels for comparison.
+Final comparison page returns overview of reviews, tone of reviews, and also relevant review excerpts highlighted with the color of the reviewer's attitude with regard to cleanliness.
-* MVP (week 2) - uses canned VADER sentiment analysis (rule-based) - webapp asks for city location, rating dimension, and returns top-rated hostels for that dimension along with the most positive and most negative review.
+* MVP: Product at end of week 2 (wk 1 of development), web app asks for city location, rating dimension, and returns top-rated hostels for that dimension along with the most positive and most negative review.
 And yes, the webdesign is straight out of a sleep-deprived tumblr.

-* Demo version (week 3) - reduced scope to focus on cleanliness.
-Labeled about 2K reviews (about 8K sentences, according to the spaCy sentence parser) about the topic of discussion.
-Calculated TF-IDF to determine characteristics about the topic.
-For a desired city, the local app returns curated review content from hostels about their recent sanitation track record.

-* Web app version (week 4) - Locked except for postgreSQL functionality
+* Jupyter Work Process: contains notebooks for scraping and cleaning data

+**demo** was tweaked during wk 4 to add in a postgreSQL database to allow for better IO capabilities, though this version still contains the cleaned reviews in CSV form (for training and everything else)